hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 The `AwsTerraformAdapter` adds an Aspect to `MyStack` that is invoked when the stack is synthesized.
 That Aspect then iterates over all AWS CDK constructs that have been added to the adapter, converts them to CDK for Terraform constructs, and adds them to the stack.
 It does not add the AWS CDK constructs themselves.

-The [full code of this example](https://github.com/hashicorp/cdktf-aws-cdk/tree/main/examples/typescript-cron-lambda) is available in the cdktf-aws-cdk repository.
+The [full code of the example above](https://github.com/hashicorp/cdktf-aws-cdk/tree/main/examples/typescript-cron-lambda) is available in the cdktf-aws-cdk repository.

-## Write Custom Mappings
+## Write Manual Mappings

 While some mappings are already included, you need to manually map most resources that the AWS Cloud Control API does not yet support ([supported resources](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html)).